1

 Why this matters

 Backend code often spreads behavior across route handlers, services, and data modules.
 Reading everything from top to bottom burns attention on details before you know what matters.
 This sprint asks you to read tests as beacons, choose a route, and trace only the path needed to answer the questions.
-Let’s see how far you can make it.
+Treat the timer as feedback about your reading path, not a grade.

 🎯 You will learn to